autofireio/AndroidSDK/sources/README.md

 ## Binary distribution
 </a>

-- The Autofire JAPI `.jar` file is located in the `autofirejapi/build/libs` directory
+- The Autofire JAPI `.jar` file is located in the `autofirejapi/build/libs` directory.
+After `install`, the artifact is located in `~/.m2/repository/io/autofire/client/autofirejapi/VER`, where `VER` is the SDK version.

 - The Autofire JavaSE SDK `.jar` file is located in the `autofirejavase/build/libs` directory.
+After `install`, the release artifact is located in `~/.m2/repository/io/autofire/client/autofirejavase/VER`, where `VER` is the SDK version.
 This file depends on the JAPI `.jar` file (see above).

-- The Autofire Android SDK `.aar` files (debug and release) are located in the `autofireandroid/build/output/aar` directory.
+- The Autofire Android SDK `.aar` files (debug and release) are located in the `autofireandroid/build/outputs/aar` directory.
+After `install`, the release artifact is located in `~/.m2/repository/io/autofire/client/autofireandroid/VER`, where `VER` is the SDK version.
 The release version is recommended for production use.
 These files depend on the JAPI `.jar` file (see above).

-  * The affore-mentioned `.aar` files are present if the Autofire SDK was built with Android support (i.e. the Android flavour)
+  * The affore-mentioned `.aar` files are present if the Autofire SDK was built with Android support (i.e. the Android flavour).

 Have fun!

 ---

-Copyright (c) 2017 Autofire - Game Analytics | <http://autofire.io>
+Copyright (c) 2018 Autofire - Game Optimization | <http://autofire.io>